RAISED BED PICTURE GALLERY

 Basic Timber Bed

 This is a basic raised bed made from timber bought from a timber merchant.
 If you accept the sizes they supply then this is a very easy option to construct.
-When we made our raised bed we looked round for a cheap supplier of wood.
-After much online searching we found that Finer Fencing offered a good selection of timber at excellent prices.
-They delivered on time and exactly as ordered.

 This is a solution beyond our means because the railway sleepers are expensive.
 But they will last for many many years and have that rustic look which suits many gardens.
 Build them as high as you want and your budget allows!